southing-hub/learngit/readme.txt

 This is a test.
 This is an other test.

-Creating a branch is quick.
+Creating a branch is quick and simple.